-The AP Program and WE supply a structure, guidance, and resources to AP teachers who integrate WE Service into their courses.
-However, teachers and students have latitude, within guidelines, to define what form their service will take.
+AP and WE supply a structure, guidance, and resources to AP teachers who integrate WE Service into their courses.
+Throughout the school year teachers will have the opportunity to guide students, who define what form their service will take.

 Students who take an AP with WE Service course have the opportunity to earn recognition.